Accelerated Physical Endurance Test Procedure for Steel Doors

 NOTES:

-When an independent organization is employed to certify the overall performance of the door design, they shall validate the initial, mid-point, and final observations.
+When an independent individual or organization is employed to certify the overall performance of the door design, they shall validate the initial, mid-point, and final observations.

-Any deterioration of the door construction as a result of the cycle testing shall be determined through a series of twist tests.
-These tests shall occur prior to the onset of the cycle test and at the end of the cycle test.
+The deterioration of the door strength during the cycle test, if any, shall be checked through a series of twist tests.
+These tests shall be performed before the cycle test begins and at 25,000 cycle intervals for the first 100,000 cycles and at 50,000 cycle intervals for the balance of the test.

-If the same fixture is used for both the cycle test and twist test, the hinge pins shall be removed and the door clamped in place as shown in Figure 2.
+If the same fixture is used for both the cycle test and twist test, the hinge pins shall be removed and the door clamped in place as shown in ANSI/SDI A250.4.

-Pressures in 30-pound increments shall be applied at the upper lock corner through the screw jack, or equivalent device, and force gauge in an area as described in Figure 2.
+Loads in 30-pound increments shall be applied at the upper or lower lock edge corner through the screw jack and force gauge in an area as described in ANSI/SDI A250.4.
 The deflection noted on the dial indicator shall be plotted against the load applied to the corner.
 A maximum 300 pounds pressure shall be applied.
 The pressure shall then be reduced in 30-pound increments and the deflection recorded on the report form.
 A smooth curve drawn through the points shall graphically demonstrate the reaction of the door.
 Use “Performance Report – Door Test Form 2” below to graphically represent the deflections.

 Measurements for deflections shall be taken one minute or less after the force has been stabilized.